 The build of a smoker is important to consider as it will impact how easy it is to use, not to mention how much space it takes up in the yard.

-While I don’t break down the pros and cons of each design type in bullet points (I feel design choices are more subjective and preference dependent and would need its own separate post for a fair treatment), the broader important considerations, positive and negative, are outlined in each section.
+While I don’t break down the pros and cons of each design type in bullet points (I feel design choices are more subjective and preference-dependent and would need a separate post for a fair treatment), the broader important considerations, positive and negative, are outlined in each section.

-Also commonly known as a water or bullet smoker (due to their bullet shape), vertical smokers are usually powered by charcoal, wood, or gas.
+Also commonly known as water or bullet smokers (due to their bullet shape), vertical smokers are usually powered by charcoal, wood, or gas.
 They use a chamber of water to help regulate the heat and to ensure the fish retain moisture as they smoke.

 These compact upright smokers tend to be broken into separate compartments, with a section for the fuel that produces heat and smoke, a pan of water above this section to control the heat, and a final top section for the fish.